Baltimore Mayor Raided, May Have Fled The State

-Baltimore Mayor Catherine Pugh, currently under fire for a bizarre scandal in which she allegedly awarded city contracts to those who purchased bulk orders of her children’s book, had her home and office raided Thursday- and according to one report, she has fled the state.
+Baltimore Mayor Catherine Pugh, currently under fire for a bizarre scandal in which she allegedly awarded city contracts to those who purchased bulk orders of her children’s book, had her home and office raided Thursday.
+Now, according to one report, she may have fled the state.

 On Thursday morning, a joint FBI/IRS raid searched Pugh’s office, the nonprofit that she formerly led, and at least two of her residences, although the mayor has not been arrested or charged with a crime.
-And, per Baltimore’s CBS affiiliate while Pugh was present for the raid, she has since fled the state, and it appears no one knows exactly where she is.
+Per Baltimore’s CBS affiliate, while Pugh was present for the raid, she has since reportedly fled the state, and it appears no one knows exactly where she is.

 Elected in 2016 as Baltimore’s 50th mayor, Pugh’s mayoralty has been engulfed this spring by a scandal involving, of all things, children’s book sales.
-According to The Baltimore Sun, Pugh wrote a children’s book called “Healthy Holly,” and over the course of many years, the University of Maryland Medical System has agreed to pay her hundreds of thousands of dollars for thousands of copies of the book, which has since become a series.
+According to The Baltimore Sun, Pugh wrote a children’s book called “Healthy Holly.”
+Over the course of many years, the University of Maryland Medical System paid her a nice sum of money for thousands of copies of the book, which has since become a series.

-The arrangement, once Pugh became mayor, has been replicated with other companies, including Kaiser Permanente and Associated Black Charities, who have agreed to pay Pugh directly for copies of the book.
+The arrangement, once Pugh became mayor, had been replicated with other companies, including Kaiser Permanente and Associated Black Charities, who agreed to pay Pugh directly for copies of the book.
 This coincided with Pugh beginning the health-related leave of absence, following a recent hospitalization for pneumonia.

-According to the newspaper, the raids indicate that authorities have probable cause to believe a crime may have been committed- and that it’s possible they are looking into whether Pugh may not have properly paid taxes on the money she received from the book sales.
+According to the newspaper, the raids indicate that authorities have probable cause to believe a crime may have been committed – and that it’s possible they are looking into whether Pugh may not have properly paid taxes on the money she received from the book sales.

 The fate of the actual books is unclear.
-Amazon lists one used copy of the “Healthy Holly” book, which is listed at $199.
+Amazon lists one used copy of the “Healthy Holly” book for $199.

 Among the locations being raided by the FBI in Baltimore: